 b) 50 % of energy costs during 12 months before the month in which the loan application is submitted;

-c) exceptionally and with an appropriate explanation and based on the borrower’s statement about his/her liquidity needs caused by the current crisis, the loan amount can be increased to cover the liquidity needs from the moment of award in the next 12 months for small and medium-sized companies and in the next 6 months for large companies; if large enterprises must provide financial collaterals for trading activities in the energy markets for the purpose of supplying energy products and their distribution in the domestic market, the loan amount can be increased to cover the liquidity needs arising from these activities for the next 12 months.
+c) as an exception and with an appropriate explanation and based on the borrower’s statement about his/her liquidity needs caused by the current crisis, the loan amount can be increased to cover the liquidity needs from the moment of award in the next 12 months for small and medium-sized enterprises and in the next 6 months for large enterprises; if large enterprises must provide financial collaterals for trading activities in the energy markets for the purpose of supplying energy products and their distribution in the domestic market, the loan amount can be increased to cover the liquidity needs arising from these activities for the next 12 months.

-For loans of up to EUR 2,000,000, i.e. for loans approved pursuant to section 2.1. of the Temporary Crisis Framework**, this method of determining the maximum loan amount is not applied.
+For loans amounting to EUR 2,000,000, i.e. for loans approved pursuant to section 2.1. of the Temporary Crisis Framework**, this method of determining the maximum loan amount is not applied.

 5. Loan Currency